Travel in Tainan and Savor the Golden Days

 Roof Seclusion – Old House

-Breakfast included, On the 3rd floor, Indoor 66 m2, In-room bathroom, 1 double bed, 2 single beds, Up to 2 extra person (with extra bed) (more)
+Breakfast not included, On the 3rd floor, Indoor 66 m2, In-room bathroom, 1 double bed, 2 single beds, Extra person is not allowed (more)

 A Floor of Freedom – Market．Delicacy